GPVcode/Decoder-Ring/README.md

 # Decoder Ring Project
-Decoder Ring is a project I worked on thorugh the Thinkful, Software Engineering Bootcamp.
-This project gave me the opportunity to write complex algorithms and using unit tests with Mocha and Chai.
+Decoder Ring is a project I worked on through the Thinkful Software Engineering Bootcamp.
+This project gave me the opportunity to write complex algorithms and use unit tests with Mocha and Chai.

 In summary, this project provides three different encoding and decoding methods: Caesar Shift, Polybius Square, and Substitution Cipher.
 - the Caesar Shift shifts all characters by the users given number.
 A positive number shifts letters to the right and negative numbers shift the letter to the left.